ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Introduction

-As a Byzantine resistant secure aggregation scheme, in \cite{so2020byzantine}, \texttt{BREA} is proposed in which users share their model updates with others using Shamir secret sharing and then calculate the pairwise distance between the received shares.
-The server then uses this information to identify and exclude Byzantine users from the aggregation process. \texttt{BREA} suffers from two major shortcomings: (1) to verify secret sharing, in \texttt{BREA} every single elements of data is committed separately, (2) The secret sharing is not designed efficiently.
-As a result the loads of commitment and sharing grows linearly with the \emph{aggregated size} of all \emph{local updates}.
+As a Byzantine resistant secure aggregation scheme, in \cite{so2020byzantine}, \texttt{BREA} is proposed in which users share their model updates with others using Shamir's secret sharing and then calculate the pairwise distance between the received shares.
+The server then uses this information to identify and exclude Byzantine users from the aggregation process. \texttt{BREA} suffers from two major shortcomings: (1) to verify secret sharing, in \texttt{BREA} every single element of data is committed separately, (2) the secret sharing is not designed efficiently.
+As a result, the loads of commitment and sharing grow linearly with the \emph{aggregated size} of all \emph{local updates}.
 An alternative approach is proposed in \cite{zhang2021safelearning}, which involves grouping users anonymously and randomly into subgroups with a hierarchical tree structure.
 The aggregation method similar to \texttt{SecAgg} is performed within each subgroup, and then the process repeats at the next level of subgroups toward the root.
 The anonymity and randomness of the grouping reduce the probability of successful Byzantine attacks, as attackers do not know which subgroup the compromised device belongs to.
+However, in that approach, smaller subgroups result in reduced privacy for participants, while larger subgroups make it easier for the Byzantine attacker to hide their malicious model among the honest ones.
 In \cite{velicheti2021secure}, a similar idea is proposed, which involves repeating the random grouping multiple times to save more updates of benign users through robust aggregation.
 However, that approach increases the communication loads and also reveals some information about the local updates.
-In \cite{rathee2022elsa}, \texttt{ELSA} is proposed, which utilizes a distributed trust setup where two servers in separate trust domains work together to emulate the role of a central coordinating server.
+In \cite{rathee2022elsa}, \texttt{ELSA} is proposed, which utilizes a distributed trust setup where two servers in separate trust domains interact and exchange information with one another.
 Each iteration begins with two servers selecting a group of users to participate and sharing the current global model with them.
 These users then use the cryptography module to securely share their local updates with the two servers.
 The servers then use an interactive protocol to combine these updates and find the aggregation.